 To use your display with System Access, you'll first need to connect it to the computer you'd like to use.
 To begin, please look at the list of supported displays above and familiarize yourself with which methods of connectivity are allowed.
 Once you've done that, decide how you intend to connect your display.
 If you'd like to use USB, simply plug the USB cable for your display in to an available USB port on the computer you'd like to use.
 Windows will play a sound indicating that you've connected a device.
 If connecting via Bluetooth, please consult your Braille display's documentation for pairing your display with your computer.

 Now that your display is connected, we're ready to begin using it with System Access.
-If System Access is already running, close the program with Modifier+F4 and launch it again with Control+Alt+S if running from your installed copy, or by running www.satogo.com if using through System Access to Go.
+To restart or launch System Access, press Control+Alt+S if running from your installed copy, or by running www.satogo.com if using through System Access to Go.
 When System Access launches, it will automatically detect your display and you'll immediately receive Braille output.

 Now that System Access has recognized your display, you can navigate through documents, menus, and applications with ease.
 In addition to using your panning bars to scroll through documents, System Access has several Braille navigation hotkeys that will help you get the most out of your display.
 See the list of these hotkeys in the Braille HotKey Quick Reference below.
 Note that at any time, you may turn on keyboard help with Modifier+H, and you can press keys on your display to quickly learn their function.